 As per its name, a butcher paper is mainly used to wrap meat and fish once you get it from the butcher shop.
 This allows you to easily take the meat back to your home because of its strength and makes for a great protective cover.
 While butcher paper cannot be used for grilling directly on a high flame, it can certainly be used for smoking your meat while keeping it covered for controlled smoking.
 Some users also use butcher paper as a fire starter in their grill as this paper burns really well and can be a great starter fuel for your charcoal or wood pellets.

 Parchment paper is used in the cooking process of a lot of food items in your kitchen.
 This paper is made out of cellulose that has very useful properties.
 The main purpose of this paper is to line cooking utensils instead of greasing them to get a non-stick cooking surface.
+As opposed to wax paper, parchment paper can withstand higher temperatures when exposed to direct heat.
+This is the reason why wax paper isn’t recommended to be used in an oven.

 - Offers non-stick surface